Launch of new RAP

 Each week, around 21,000 cases of wine leave our Barossa Valley warehouses to be delivered straight to the front doors of thousands of customers around the country.

-Woolworths acquired the Cellarmasters business in 2011 and has never looked back.
+Woolworths acquired the Cellarmasters business in 2011.

 Macro Own Brand launches